Debt & Credit Help Credit Score & Repair

 While there's no exact roadmap to raise your credit score by 200 points, making monthly payments on time is critical, and so is paying down debt.
 Taking actions like opening an installment loan or signing up for Experian Boost can also have an impact.
 But remember, just like credit scores can go up, they also go down.
 Keep your momentum going by making these tips more than one-time tasks.
 In order to really build credit, you need to turn these best practices into habits.

 Finally, stay the course and remember that it takes time for credit and your personal finances to improve.
-Even if you don’t see a 200-point increase in one, two, or even three months, keep fighting the good fight.
-Before you know it, you’ll land where you deserve.
+You won’t see a 200-point increase right away, but with months of careful payments and responsible credit use, you should see your credit score begin to rise.